 Alcohol: Not that we should have to remind you, but don't drink and drive!
 Remember that the effects of alcohol consumption last more than 24 hours, so limiting your alcohol intake at multi-day track events is essential.
-No alcoholic beverages may be open at the track facility by participants or spectators until the last vehicle is off the track at the end of the day.
+No alcoholic beverages may be open at the track facility by participants or spectators until the last vehicle is off the track at the end of the day and the track is deemed cold.